Sitebase/home-server/README.md

 All users sickbeard, transmission and couchpotato should all be added to the media group.
 I didn't find a good way to do this using inheritance of the puppet modules.
 So for the moment this needs to be done using commands after you've run the puppet script

+sudo usermod -a -G media plex
-sudo usermod -a -G media sickbeard sudo usermod -a -G media couchpotato sudo usermod -a -G media debian-transmission
+sudo usermod -a -G media sickbeard sudo usermod -a -G media wim sudo usermod -a -G media couchpotato sudo usermod -a -G media debian-transmission

 Folders created in tranmission module should get 760 rights.

 sudo chown media:media /home/media/videos
+sudo chown media:media /home/media/series
 sudo chown media:media /home/media/downloads
-sudo chmod 760 /home/media/videos
+sudo chmod 770 /home/media/videos
+sudo chmod 770 /home/media/series
-sudo chmod 760 /home/media/downloads
+sudo chmod 770 /home/media/downloads

 ### Tranmission config
 In the new ubuntu it's not /etc/init.d anymore but /etc/init/transmission-daemon.conf.
 Open in vim and change the user and group to "media".